AWS Availability Zones Offer High Availability and More

 Then there’s AWS Wavelength.
 Developers can deploy their applications to Wavelength Zones.
 These AWS infrastructure deployments embed AWS compute and storage services within telecommunications providers’ data centers at the edge of 5G networks.

 Application traffic can reach servers running in Wavelength Zones without leaving the mobile provider’s network.
 This reduces the extra network hops to the Internet that can result in latencies greater than 100 milliseconds, preventing customers from leveraging the benefits of 5G.

 Another helpful tool AWS offers is a price calculator.
 The prices of AWS services vary depending on the region.
 So the calculator provides an easy way to generate monthly cost estimates for any region supported by a desired service.

 ClearScale and AWS Availability Zones

-ClearScale has extensive experience working with AWS AZs and regions and employing best practices associated with their use.
+ClearScale has extensive experience working with AWS AZs and regions.
 You can learn about some of our efforts in these case studies:

 To learn more about how ClearScale can leverage AWS regions and AZs to benefit your organization – as well as other AWS resources, contact us today:

 Call us at 1-800-591-0442